Royal Viking Star - August 19, 1989

 Cruise Ship Person Overboard

 Time of Death is unknown

-Barnett who was found in her luxury $2,000 a day suite she shared on the Royal Viking Star with Frisbee, beaten to death, her skull split open by a bottle of champagne, with blood splattered all over the cabin.
+Mrs. Barnett was found in her luxury $2,000 a day suite she shared on the Royal Viking Star with Frisbee.
+She had been beaten to death, her skull split open by a bottle of champagne, with blood splattered all over the cabin.

-Frisbee was employed by Barnett, and is thought Barnett was killed for her money.
-Barnetts's husband had left her in excess of six million dollars when he had passed away.
+Frisbee was employed by Barnett, and is thought to have killed Barnett for the six million dollars she inherited from her husband, when he had passed away.